Create Legal Annual Reports for Your Clients

 The report should run just 10 to 15 pages, professionally edited and designed.
 A customized cover page featuring the client’s name and logo will increase the prominence of its eventual location.
 Then all you need to do is phone up and ask, “Anything in the Annual Report I can do for you today?”

 Jordan Furlong addresses law firms and legal organizations throughout North America on how to survive and profit from the extraordinary changes underway in the legal services marketplace.
-He is a partner with Edge International, a senior consultant with Stem Legal and a blogger at Law21: Dispatches from a Legal Profession on the Brink, honored three straight years by the ABA Journal as one of North America’s 100 best law blogs.
+His blog, Law21: Dispatches from a Legal Profession on the Brink, has been named by the ABA Journal as one of North America’s 100 best law blogs.